krex4715/FIR_jh_Lee/CURL_to_gym/README.md

 # CURL + Gym

-I used the [CURL](https://github.com/MishaLaskin/curl) algorithm to learn the agent through the Pixel value in the [gym](https://www.gymlibrary.dev/) environment.
+I implemented the [CURL](https://github.com/MishaLaskin/curl) algorithm to learn the agent.

-[PixelObservationWrapper](https://www.gymlibrary.dev/api/wrappers/) was used to receive Raw Pixel as observation, not Physical Information Observation.
+[CURL(Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning)](https://github.com/MishaLaskin/curl) is a learning algorithm based on Raw Pixel Observations.

+I applied the CURL algorithm in the [gym](https://www.gymlibrary.dev/) environment, which doesn't use Pixel Observation but rather Physical Information Observation.
+This was accomplished by utilizing the [PixelObservationWrapper](https://www.gymlibrary.dev/api/wrappers/)

 ```python
 env = PixelObservationWrapper(gym.make(args.domain_name))
 ```